buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Regarding my keyboard, there are some things that need tweaking:
 * The swapped USB data lines.
 This is a big issue, so I have published a rev 2 board that fixes this problem, as well as production files
-* The numpad on my final PCB is actually shifted to the left by a few tenths of a millimeter, which meant that the keys switches are *very subtly* tilted because they didn't fit properly.
+* The numpad on my final PCB is actually shifted to the left by a few tenths of a millimeter, which meant that the key switches are *very subtly* tilted because they didn't fit properly.
 This has also been corrected in the rev 2 board and the published SVGs.
 * I would like to make some modifications to the firmware, but I'll leave that as an exercise for later since they're all related to OpenRGB:
     * OpenRGB's direct mode purposefully ignores the `max_brightness` setting.
 I want to add a limiter for this in the firmware, although give users the choice to disable it if they want to "overclock" the LEDs but risk killing the fuse or something else.
     * Speaking of direct mode, it's not saved into EEPROM, probably because the per LED data would consume a lot of memory.
 I would like to try adding this by myself, however.